vfiftyfive/StatefulSets-devops-playground/main.md

 In this section we take a closer look at Kubernetes `StatefulSets`.
 They were originally called "PetSets", which clearly makes you understand their use case. `StatefulSets` were introduced in Kubernetes 1.5 and have the following properties:
 - Each Pod replica gets a stable hostname with a unique index.
-For example if you create a `StatefulSet` named "mymongodb" configured with 3 Pod replicas, these pods will be named: mymongodb-0, mymongodb-1, and mymongodb-2.
+For example if you create a `StatefulSet` named "mymongodb" configured with 3 Pod replicas, these pods will be named: `mymongodb-0`, `mymongodb-1`, and `mymongodb-2`.
 - Each Pod replica is created in order, from the lowest to highest index.
-They are not created in parallel, Pod n is only created after Pod n-1 is up and running.
+They are not created in parallel, Pod `n` is only created after Pod `n-1` is up and running.
 This also applies when scaling up or upgrading `StatefulSets`.
 - When a `StatefulSet` is scaled down or deleted, the reversed ordered is used to process the operation, from the highest to lowest Pod index.

 Like `Deployments`, `StatefulSets` allows for phased rollout.
 This guarantees a minimum of Pod replicas will remain up and running while the others get updated.
 This is done using the rules mentioned in the previous paragraph.
 However, there are a couple of additional parameters you can leveraged depending on your goals:

-- `Parallel Deployments`: When `.spec.podManagementPolicy` is set to "Parallel", the control plane doesn't wait for Pods to become ready or deleted before proceeding with the remaining ones.
+- `Parallel Deployments`: When `.spec.podManagementPolicy` is set to `Parallel`, the control plane doesn't wait for Pods to become ready or deleted before proceeding with the remaining ones.
 If you don't need sequential processing for your `StatefulSets`, this option will speed up operations.
 - `Partitioned Updates`: You can set a particular ordinal index as the Pods partition limit.
 For example, if you set the number "5" as value, All pods with an index >= 5 will be updated, while the other ones are not touched.
 This remains true even if these Pods are deleted.
 The control plane will recreate them at the previous version.

 Now let's get some hands-on and deploy MongoDB as a `StatefulSet` of 3 replicas.
 We'll configure MongoDB manually.
 It is usually recommended to manage Databases deployed on Kubernetes with specific Kubernetes Operators, but this would add another layer complexity to this lab.
 I'm not sure everyone is ready for this yet!